SohailGidwani/ChatBot-Streamlit/README.md

 - `main.py`: Main application script using Streamlit for the web interface.
 - `utils.py`: Utility functions for query refinement, conversation string construction, and Pinecone index querying.
 - `requirements.txt`: List of Python dependencies for the project.

-## Contributing

-Contributions to enhance the chatbot are welcome.
-Please fork the repository and submit a pull request with your proposed changes.